 - Voice and text commands

 - Highly scalable

 - Usage of deep learning models

 To better compare each feature of both solutions, we propose to classify them by the following criteria:

 According to Deloitte’s survey, the conventional rule-based chatbot approach needs more training time: from 6 to 9 months.
 Moreover, pre-determined conversational flows may cause inadequate and unsatisfied understanding.

 With conversational AI, the training process is accelerated by unsupervised NLU, allowing applications to better comprehend inputs from users and generate much more qualitative responses.
-Having learned from previous interactions, an AI-driven chatbot is empowered with the capability to deliver multi-iterated responses.
-What’s more, conversational AI can detect and mitigate preconceptions in training data.
+Having learned from previous customer interactions, an AI-driven chatbot is empowered with the capability to deliver multi-iterated responses.
+What’s more, a conversational AI chatbot can detect and mitigate preconceptions in training data.
 It may help you prevent misleading that is, for example, related to unsatisfied customers when what is said is not true.

-Ability to Handle Complex Conversations
+Ability to Handle Complex Customer Conversations

 Conventional chatbots cannot understand multiple intents as compared to conversational AI capable of involving numerous commands in a single conversation.
 Therefore, simple chatbots only manage to resolve simple requests.
 If a customer asks questions containing two different aspects, a chatbot will answer the first one and ignore the second part of the query.
 Afterward, to resolve another part of the query, a customer has to repeat it separately so that a chatbot is able to understand it.
 And that, in turn, can lead to frustrated customers who feel upset due to automated responses.